DOT Audit Types Compared

 Quick checklist

-• Check whether the notice is tied to new entrant status, a compliance review, or a focused issue.
+• Check whether the notice is tied to new entrant status, elevated CSA BASIC data, a reported crash, or a complaint.

-• Write down the record categories and date range requested.
+• Write down the record categories and date range requested — different review types ask for different scopes.

-• Do not assume an audit type based only on phone calls or informal wording.
+• Do not assume a review type based on phone calls or informal wording — use the official written correspondence.

 Why this matters